Keeping your cash reserves working for you is the way to survive COVID-19!

 What to do now: Be compassionate, but don’t stop your collection efforts.
 You need as much cash as possible now, not later.
 You’re likely to have some customers who can still pay your invoices.
 So, actively communicate with key customers and consider offering slightly better terms to receive payments earlier than normal.
 Also, look to suppliers to extend payment terms with them.
 By working together, you can find unlikely partners to help you both through this hardship!

 2) More cash is always better than less cash!

 It’s important to build your cash reserves now more than ever.
 While difficult after the pandemic hits your business, it is not impossible.
 Review every asset on your balance sheet – accounts receivable, prepaid expenses, fixed assets, and inventory.
 Determine what it would take to convert each of them to cash.

 What to do now: Consider leveraging these assets with your bank as a line of credit.
 Also, talk to your lenders about the possibility to postpone several months of loan payments.
 Perhaps your bank will accept interest-only payments.
 Also, ask suppliers to give you discounts for paying on time during the pandemic.
 Get involved in your bill-paying process and pay bills on time, never early.
 And think long-term, ideas to build up your cash now will only help later on…

 According to Bloomberg, 82% of small businesses that eventually fail do so because they run out of money.
 So, it is critical to constantly forecast your business’s worst-case scenario and figure out how much cash you need to keep your doors open.
 Then, take steps to protect your business before you run out of cash.

-You know, these simple yet very effective cash principals are timeless… but the pandemic reminds all businesses that you need to have a sharp focus on your cash position always.
+You know these simple yet very effective cash principles are timeless… but the pandemic reminds all businesses that you need to have a sharp focus on your cash position always.
 By keeping these ideas top of mind, you may just have enough cash to keep your business’ doors open and stay solvent in these very challenging times.